northeastern-rc/rc-public-documentation/docs/source/software/systemwide/matlab.md

 >> c.AdditionalProperties.EmailAddress = 'user-id@northeastern.edu';
 ```

-Setting the number of GPUs used and the type of GPU ():
+Setting the number of GPUs used and the type of [GPU](https://rc-docs.northeastern.edu/en/latest/hardware/hardware_overview.html#gpu-hardware):

 ```{code-block} matlab
 >> % Specify number of GPUs (default: 0)